-The wood carved Bordesholm Altar and marble cenotaph of Danish King Fredrick I are art highlights in the brick Gothic St Peter’s Cathedral in Schleswig.
+The wood-carved Bordesholm Altar and marble cenotaph of Danish King Fredrick I are art highlights in the brick Gothic St Peter’s Cathedral in Schleswig.

-The St. Petri Dom zu Schleswig (Cathedral of St Peter at Schleswig) is one of the most important and most impressive historic buildings in Schleswig-Holstein in northern Germany.
-It combines Romanesque and Gothic styles and is constructed out of granite, tuff and brick.
+St. Petri Dom zu Schleswig (Cathedral of St Peter at Schleswig) is one of the most important and most impressive historic buildings in Schleswig-Holstein in northern Germany.
+It combines Romanesque and Gothic styles and is constructed out of granite, tuff, and brick.
 The interior is filled with art with the magnificently carved Bordesholm Altar by Hans Brüggemann the clear artistic highlight in the church.
-Schleswig is also the final resting place of king Frederick I of Denmark and his marble sarcophagus is one of the best examples of Dutch-Renaissance sculpture in the region.
+Schleswig is also the final resting place of King Frederick I of Denmark and his marble sarcophagus is one of the best examples of Dutch-Renaissance sculpture in the region.

 St. Petri Dom zu Schleswig